The stable graph: the metric space scaling limit of a critical random graph with i.i.d. power-law degrees: Background

 We now turn to the behaviour of the height process.
 In the Brownian case, this turns out to be asymptotically the same as that of the reflected depth-first walk, up to a scaling constant.
 In the stable case, however, matters are a little more complicated.
 Consider the $\alpha$-stable L\'evy process $L$.
 Chapter 1 of Duquesne \& Le Gall~\cite{DuquesneLeGall} shows that it is possible to make sense of a corresponding continuous height process, defined as follows.
 First, for $0 \le s \le t$, let $\hat{L}^{(t)}_s = L_t - L_{(t-s)-}$ and let $\hat{M}^{(t)}_s = \sup_{0 \le r \le s} \hat{L}_r^{(t)}$.
 Then define $H_t$ to be the local time at level 0 of the process $\hat{L}^{(t)} - \hat{M}^{(t)}$.
 We may choose the normalization in such a way that

+in probability.
 Theorem 1.4.3 of \cite{DuquesneLeGall} shows that $H$ has continuous sample paths with probability 1, and so we may (and will) work with a continuous version in the sequel.
 Corollary 2.5.1 of \cite{DuquesneLeGall} entails the following joint convergences.

 \begin{thm}[Duquesne \& Le Gall~\cite{DuquesneLeGall}] \begin{enumerate} \item[(i)] Suppose that $\E{Y} = \sigma^2 < \infty$.
 Then

 as $n\to \infty$ in $\mathbb{D}(\R_+,\R^2)$. \item[(ii)] Suppose that $\lim_{k \to \infty} k^{\alpha+1} \Prob{Y = k} = c$ for some constant $c > 0$ and some $\alpha \in (1,2)$.
 Then we have